Blog > How To Use Pinterest To Promote Your Website

-According to a variety of sources*, Pinterest now drives more sales and new customers than Facebook, so it’s well worth your while pinning some of your promotional hopes on it (forgive me).
+Pinterest has a lot of potential to drive sales, so it’s well worth your while pinning some of your promotional hopes on it (forgive me).

 This social network is unique in that it only allows users to share images on virtual ‘pinboards’.
 On paper, it sounds limited but in fact, it’s this simplicity and clarity of purpose that has led it to become the success story it is today.
 And if you’re not already using it, it’s sitting there waiting to make a success story of your brand!

 10 tips to get started

 Once you’ve got into the basics of pinning (you’ll find a good overview of what it is and how it works here), you’ll no doubt have a hundred ideas of what Pinterest could do for your business, but before you proceed to go pin-crazy, take a look through our top tips on making the most out of it below: